Hydroxypropyl cellulose

 Hydroxypropyl cellulose (HPC) is a derivative of cellulose with both water solubility and organic solubility.
-It is used as an excipient, and topical ophthalmic protectant and lubricant.
+It is used as an excipient; a topical ophthalmic protectant and lubricant; a thickener, emulsifier, and stabilizer in cosmetic formulations; a sieving matrix for DNA separations by capillary and microchip electrophoresis; a leather consolidant used in book preservation; and a wood consolidant.

 Chemistry

 HPC is an ether of cellulose in which some of the hydroxyl groups in the repeating glucose units have been hydroxypropylated forming -OCH2CH(OH)CH3 groups using propylene oxide.
 The average number of substituted hydroxyl groups per glucose unit is referred to as the degree of substitution (DS).
 Complete substitution would provide a DS of 3.
 Because the hydroxypropyl group added contains a hydroxyl group, this can also be etherified during preparation of HPC.
 When this occurs, the number of moles of hydroxypropyl groups per glucose ring, moles of substitution (MS), can be higher than 3.

 Because cellulose is very crystalline, HPC must have an MS about 4 in order to reach a good solubility in water.
 HPC has a combination of hydrophobic and hydrophilic groups, so it has a lower critical solution temperature (LCST) at 45 °C. At temperatures below the LCST, HPC is readily soluble in water; above the LCST, HPC is not soluble.

 HPC forms liquid crystals and many mesophases according to its concentration in water.
 Such mesophases include isotropic, anisotropic, nematic and cholesteric.
 The last one gives many colors such as violet, green and red.